How to buy Deere-and-Company (DE) shares in Australia

 Learn how to easily invest in Deere-and-Company shares.

 Deere & Company (DE) is a leading farm & heavy construction machinery business with stocks listed in the US.
-It opened the day at US$300.66 after a previous close of US$297.51.
-During the day the price has varied from a low of USD299.35 to a high of USD313.86.
-The latest price was USD310.19 (25 minute delay).
+It opened the day at US$361.8 after a previous close of US$361.22.
+During the day the price has varied from a low of USD360.87 to a high of USD364.17.
+The latest price was USD363.67 (25 minute delay).
 Deere-and-Company is listed on the NYSE.
 All prices are listed in US Dollars.

 How to buy shares in Deere-and-Company

 - Search for Deere-and-Company.
 Find the share by name or ticker symbol: DE.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Deere-and-Company.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?

 - Is Deere-and-Company stock a buy or sell?